HERBAL MEDICINE PRACTICE

 The relationship between patient and herbalist is based on trust and honesty.
 The herbalist will assess the patient holistically, considering their personal health history, lifestyle and family history.
 Using this information, they will assess the all round wellbeing and constitution of the patient.
 Western herbal medicine is suitable for everyone, from the young to the old, delivering a safe, effective and research-based approach to healthcare.

 Herbalists are regulated in Australia, England and Europe by professional organisations such as the Naturopaths & Herbalists Association of Australia (NHAA), the UK-based National Institute of Medical Herbalists (NIMH), and the European Herbal and Traditional Medicine Practitioners Association (EHTPA).
-Membership into these bodies guarantees that an herbalist has achieved globally recognised high standards of training and proficiency in herbal and traditional medicine.
+Current membership into one of these bodies is a key feature to look for in a practitioner, as this guarantees that your herbalist has achieved globally recognised high standards of training and proficiency in herbal and traditional medicine.